jorzel/hashnode/cm1gxoe1100090ak23jqye4oj.md

 Due to coordination costs, more developers added to a project don’t always increase productivity.
 This law highlights the risks of "throwing more people" at a delayed project without proper planning.

-It is important to find a balance between a too-large team and a small team consisting of members wearing multiple hats.
+Besides, it is important to find a balance between a too-large team and a small team consisting of members wearing multiple hats.

 ![brooks law dilbert](http://nscblog.com/wp-content/uploads/2015/12/brooks-law-dilbert.gif align="left")